cabloy/cabloy/README.md

 ### 2. Stage Two: CabloyJS

 EggBornJS is only a basic full-stack development framework.
 Considering business development, many business-related supporting features need to be provided, such as `User Management`, `Role Management`, `Permission Management`, `Menu Management`, `Settings Management`, `Form Validation`, `Login Mechanism`, and so on.
-Especially in the case of frontend and backend separation, the requirement of authority management is raised to a higher level
+Especially in the case of `frontend and backend separation`, the requirement of permission management is raised to a higher level

 On the basis of EggBornJS, CabloyJS provided a set of core business modules, so as to realize a series of supporting features, which are organically combined to form a complete and flexible upper ecological architecture, thus supporting the specific business development process

-## CabloyJS架构图
+## CabloyJS Architecture Diagram

 ![](./docs/assets/images/cabloy.png)